Trade policy is an essential bridge between business, government and international institutions.

 The collective stature of the of the GTPA Board and the International and Technical Advisory Committee (ITAC) along with the world-class network that will be the GTPA, we will commit to making positive contributions in the realm of global trade policy, that will support increased prosperity, inclusion, and enhanced quality of life through freer, rules based trade and investment.

-Our current trade policy priorities are based on THE FOLLOWING principles:
+Our trade policy priorities are based on the following principles:

 - International trade and investment is crucial to realising significant untapped economic potential.
 Jobs and economic prosperity are best created and protected over the long term through an open and competitive economic system.